-How Sgraal's provenance chain aligns with the W3C PROV data model standard.
+How Sgraal's MemCube v4.1 provenance chain aligns with the W3C PROV data model.
+JSON-LD examples and EU AI Act Article 12 mapping.

 W3C PROV is a family of specifications for representing and exchanging provenance information on the web.
 Published as a W3C Recommendation, PROV defines a data model (PROV-DM), serializations (PROV-JSON, PROV-O in RDF), and constraints for describing the lineage of data: who created it, how it was derived, and where it came from.